Savv Web Framework

 .envfor production - Run

-php savv route:cachebefore going live - Server block samples for Apache, Nginx, Caddy, and LiteSpeed are in the starter
+php savv optimizebefore going live (caches routes, pages, and posts in one step) - Server block samples for Apache, Nginx, Caddy, and LiteSpeed are in the starter

 at